 - A minimum of six registrants are required to conduct the seminar series.
 This will be confirmed one week prior to the start date.
 A full refend or an alternative start date will be provided if the series does not run as scheduled.

-The series is normally taught in-person at the Centre for Urban Innovation, 44 Gerrard St East, Toronto.
-However, due to COVID-19, sessions will move online, via Zoom, external link, opens in new window, through winter 2021.
-Two hands-on sessions that normally take place in our labs will be demonstrated virtually.
+The series is normally taught in person at the Centre for Urban Innovation, 44 Gerrard St East, Toronto.
+However, due to COVID-19 restrictions, sessions moved online, via Zoom, external link, opens in new window, through winter 2021.

 Does Electrical Engineering 101 qualify for a tuition credit for tax purposes?

-No, currently, it does not, since Electrical Engineering 101 is delivered as a seminar series and not as part of a postgraduate certificate, undergraduate degree or master's program.
+No, currently, it does not, since Electrical Engineering 101 is delivered as a seminar series and not as part of any postgraduate, undergraduate or master's program.
 However, a full tax receipt will be provided to all participants for their records.

 Are participants required to take any exams or assessments to complete the program?

-I already have an electrical engineering degree.
+I already have an engineering degree.
 Can I still take Electrical Engineering 101?

 Absolutely.
-Even though the series covers the basics, some previous participants have signed up to refresh or update their existing knowledge, especially if it has been a long time since they worked in this field.
+Even though the series covers the basics of electrical engineering, some previous participants have signed up to refresh or update their existing knowledge, especially if it has been a long time since they worked in this field or they specialize in a different area.
 However, before registering, we would recommend exploring all of our professional development options and/or contacting us to decide which program is the right fit for you.